vladk17/ml_perf_optimizations/README.md

 cloud to an autonomous car.
 3. Smaller CNNs are more feasible to deploy on FPGAs and other hardware with limited internal memory.
 (Fitting the model to internal memory saves tons of energy.
 Internal memory accesses are few orders of magnitude faster=>faster inference)

-The question that we are going to concider is what is the minimal model for a given occuracy level.
+The question that we are going to address is __what is the minimal model for a given accuracy level__.

 <a id='section2'></a>
 ## 2. CNNs